Assignment Help

 The Most Common Error

-Students often write SD(X + Y) = SD(X) + SD(Y) for independent variables.
+Students often write SD(X + Y) = SD(X) + SD(Y).
 This is wrong.
 Variances add; standard deviations do not.
 You must add variances first, then take the square root.
-This error appears in exam questions about sums of test scores, combined shipment weights, portfolio risks, and sum of random waiting times.

 Variance of Common Distributions